algorand/pyteal/docs/abi.rst

             * :any:`Router` usage for defining how to route program invocations.
         * For general purpose :any:`Subroutine` definition usage, use at your own risk.
 Based on feedback, the API and usage patterns will change more freely and with less effort to provide migration paths.

     For these reasons, we strongly recommend using :any:`pragma` or the :any:`Pragma` expression to pin the version of PyTeal in your source code.
+See :ref:`version pragmas` for more information.

 `ARC-4 <https://arc.algorand.foundation/ARCs/arc-0004>`_ introduces a set of standards that increase the interoperability of smart contracts in the Algorand ecosystem.
 This set of standards is commonly referred to as Algorand's application binary interface, or ABI.